Kamiama/holistic-engine-logic-program/README.md

 # Holistic Engine Logic Program
+Welcome to HELP!
+(Holistic Engine Logic Program), where "help" represents the anguished cries of a struggling engineer.
 This is an open source MATLAB program that interfaces with NASA CEA to size most aspects of engine design.

 ## Operation
 1. Using the imperial or metric examples in /input, create a input excel file with your given run parameters.